DylanRJohnston/simon_says/README.md

 Read more about the puzzle design on my [blog](https://dylanj.xyz/posts/simon-says-cyclic-puzzles/)

 ## License

-Code is licensed under [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International](./LICENSE.md).
-Please do not redistribute this game.
+Code is dual licensed under Apache 2.0 or MIT to be inline with the rest of the Bevy community

 ## Credits
 - Programming & Gameplay Design: Me